maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 originalObj === copy // false
 ```

-So in our case, adding a new property will produce a code like this:
+So in our case, adding a new property will produce a code like this (we need to copy each object):

 ```js
 const herosExtended = heros